Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Econ_and_Game_Theory_in_Blockchain_slides.md

 And finally we'll be having various reward and punishment schemes that will shape the incentives of the players.

-## Now that we have all the elements defining our blockchain games we can look for further parallels.
+Now that we have all the elements defining our blockchain games we can look for further parallels.

+---v

 # Market Emergence